delegatexyz/delegate-registry/README.md

 function getDelegatesForToken(address vault, address contract_, uint256 tokenId) external view returns (address[] memory);
 function checkDelegateForAll(address delegate, address vault) external view returns (bool);
 function checkDelegateForContract(address delegate, address vault, address contract_) external view returns (bool);
-function checkDelegateForToken(address delegate, address vault, address contract_, uint256 tokenId) external view returns (bool);
+function checkDelegateForERC721(address delegate, address vault, address contract_, uint256 tokenId) external view returns (bool);
 ```

-As an NFT creator, the important ones to pay attention to are `getDelegationsByDelegate()`, which you can use on the website frontend to enumerate which vaults a specific hotwallet is delegated to act on behalf of, and `checkDelegateForToken()`, which can be called in your smart contract to ensure a hotwallet is acting on behalf of the proper vaults.
+As an NFT creator, the important ones to pay attention to are `getDelegationsByDelegate()`, which you can use on the website frontend to enumerate which vaults a specific hotwallet is delegated to act on behalf of, and `checkDelegateForERC721()`, which can be called in your smart contract to ensure a hotwallet is acting on behalf of the proper vaults.